BYUCS452S2021/GlowUpGrow/README.md

 This project is aiming to push human societal growth toward a post scarity future where having (fresh) food is not at risk in situations of financial/societal distress.
 This will allow humanity to move forward away from an existance focused on survival to one aimed at growth and invention.

-This project for this class is working little part of that.
+This project for this class is working on a little part of that.

 For the entire project, peoples'/households' info needs to be stored:
    - Shipping address